stackforge/libra/doc/api/api.rst

 Tenant identifiers with LBaaS API URIs are not required.
 The tenant identifier is derived from the Openstack Keystone authentication token provided with each API call.
 This simplifies the REST URIs to only include the base URI and the resource.
+All
-The tenant identifier is derived from the authentication token which is provided wi the API call.
-All LBaaS calls behave in this manner.
+LBaaS calls behave in this manner.

 5. LBaaS API Resources and Methods